 Sarah Sandidge: Where to Live in SINGAPORE: Choosing Your Neighbourhood 🌳

 Moving to a new city can be daunting.
 There are so many factors to consider, but one of the most important is where you will live.
 Your neighbourhood can drastically affect your move and how well you adjust to your new location.
-Some factors to consider when choosing a neighbourhood are public transportation, nearby eateries, safety, and the culture.
-There are other factors as well, but we’ll address all of these more in depth in another post.
+Some factors to consider when choosing a neighbourhood are public transportation, nearby eateries, safety, and culture.
+There are other factors as well, but we’ll address all of these more in-depth in another post.

 For now, let’s look at some of the neighbourhoods here in Singapore and what makes them special.
 Though it’s a fairly small island, there are very distinct characteristics that make up each pocket.

 Let’s just get this one out of the way, shall we?
 Geylang is known as the red-light district in Singapore.
 It probably wouldn’t be the best choice for settling a family.
 However, it’s known as a very lively cultural center with one of the largest wet markets on the island.
 So don’t skip out visiting it… during the day.
 You’ll find plenty of Singaporean history there and plenty of durian!
 The areas north of Geylang, Macpherson, Paya Lebar and Bartley are a bit quieter, but you won’t find many expats living in these areas.

 Older condo building in Orchard area